 Contact PlayRight Australia Pty Ltd for further information.
 We will gladly assist you.

-* PlayRight Australia Pty Ltd emphasizes that this type of service is a thorough professional playground audit and is the most comprehensive report in accordance with the appropriate Australian/New Zealand Standards and Occupational Health and Safety Act.
+* PlayRight Australia Pty Ltd emphasizes that this type of service is a thorough professional playground audit and is the most comprehensive assessment and report in accordance with the appropriate Australian Standards and Occupational Health and Safety Act.